Roy Charles Waller

-Roy Charles Waller (born January 8, 1960) is an American serial rapist.
+Roy Charles "Porky" Waller (born January 8, 1960) is an American serial rapist.
+He lived in the Bay Area and for 26 years was employed as a safety engineer in the Environment, Health and Safety Office at the University of California at Berkeley.
 He was arrested in September 2018 as a suspect in a series of more than ten rapes and kidnappings committed between 1991 and 2006 in six Northern California counties (the NorCal Rapist).
 DNA evidence from crime scenes were matched on the online DNA-matching service, GEDmatch, to a relative of Waller, and he was identified through genetics-based genealogy.